abhinavS1911/Stock-Analysis-Using-Python/README.md

 ####   6. Annualized Sharpe Ratios:
   Calculated the Annualized Sharpe Ratios for each stock in the portfolio.

-# Part 2: Volume Analysis
+## Part 2: Volume Analysis
-# Tasks:
+### Tasks:
-# Daily Volume Plot:
+#### 1. Daily Volume Plot:

-# Created a plot showing the daily volume of stock traded over the time period of 5 years.
+Created a plot showing the daily volume of stock traded over the time period of 5 years.

-# Total Dollar Amount Traded Plot:
+#### 2. Total Dollar Amount Traded Plot:

-# Created a similar plot as the daily volume plot, but reflecting the total dollar amount traded.
-This took into account the Adjusted Close price as the consensus price for each day.
+Created a plot similar to the daily volume plot, reflecting the total dollar amount traded.
+This considered the Adjusted Close price as the consensus price for each day.

-# Highest Dollar Value Traded:
+#### 3. Highest Dollar Value Traded:

-# Determined which stock had the highest dollar value amount traded on a single day, identified the date, and investigated if any significant events occurred around that time for the company.
+Determined which stock had the highest dollar value amount traded on a single day, identified the date, and investigated if any significant events occurred around that time for the company.

-# Part 3: Technical Analysis
+## Part 3: Technical Analysis
-#Tasks:
+### Tasks:
-# 60-Day Moving Average Plot:
+#### 1. 60-Day Moving Average Plot:

-# Using BAC stock, created a plot showing the Adjusted Close Price along with the 60-day moving average of the price on the same plot.
+Using BAC(Bank Of America) stock, created a plot showing the Adjusted Close Price and the 60-day moving average of the price on the same plot.
-# Bollinger Bands:
+#### 2. Bollinger Bands:

-# Created Bollinger Bands to visualize the stock's price volatility.
+Created Bollinger Bands to visualize the stock's price volatility.

-# Getting Started
+### Getting Started
-# Prerequisites
+##### Prerequisites
-# Python 3.x
+1. Python
-# Jupyter Notebook
-# pandas
+2. pandas
-# numpy
+3. numpy
-# matplotlib
+4. matplotlib
+5. Yahoo Finance

+## Results
+- <b>Returns Analysis:</b> Provided insights into the stock performance over time, daily returns, and risk-adjusted returns using Sharpe Ratios.
+- <b>Volume Analysis:</b> Showed the trading volume patterns and the significant events that led to high trading volumes.
+- <b>Technical Analysis:</b> Highlighted BAC stock trends and volatility using moving averages and Bollinger Bands.